Your Blood Sugar is Important

 Insulin is important as we can see in people who do not manage their diabetes well.
 Most people don’t realize that even if you don’t have diabetes, you could have very poor control over your blood sugar levels.

-When insulin levels spike quickly, our body stores the extra energy as fat.
+When insulin levels spike quickly, our body stores the extra energy as fat, and over compensates by surging insulin.
+This causes spikes and crashes in the supply of energy for your brain.

 This means that the excess sugars can turn into fat before you could use all of the energy from the food your ate.
-This sucks because not only will you potentially gain weight, but you will also feel even more hungry later.
+This is bad because not only will you potentially gain weight and creat inflammation, but you will also feel even more hungry later.

 If your brain does not have a constant supply of fuel, then it will not function optimally.